-Boost Metabolism To Lose Weight Safely
+Ditch Fad Diets and Boost Metabolism to Lose Weight Safely

-1. The BMI;
+1. The BMI

-2; Detox Diet;
+2; Detox Diet

-4. Glycemic Index,
+4. Glycemic Index

-5. Glycemic Load.
+5. Glycemic Load

-What is BMI?
+What Is BMI?

-The concept of BMI was introduced by Lambert Adolphe.
-It is of interest to notice that Lambert Adolphe was a statistician, not a physician and hence his motive did not thrive on studying “obesity”.
-He formulated this index to distinctly study the normal growth, establishing that weight tends to increase in relation to height.
+The BMI stands for Body Mass Index.
+BMI has become a standard method to evaluate body fat content and it is used that way by medical professionals.
+The concept was introduced by Lambert Adolphe.
+It is worth noting that Lambert Adolphe was a statistician, not a physician, and so his expertise is not based in studying obesity.
+He formulated this index to study normal growth, establishing that weight tends to increase in relation to height.

 Are These Men Morbidly Obese ?